CaretakerGob/studio/src/context/PROJECT_CONTEXT_HISTORY.md

 ### 3.14.
 How to Play (`/how-to-play`)
 - Now uses `RoTB_Rulebook_Dropdown_Structure.md` for accordion structure (H2s as triggers).
-- For each H2 and H3 from the structure file, it looks up the heading in `Riddle_of_the_Beast_Rulebook.md` and pulls in the detailed content (paragraphs, lists) under that heading.
+- For each H2 and H3 from the structure file, it attempts to look up the heading in `Riddle_of_the_Beast_Rulebook.md` and pulls in the detailed content (paragraphs, lists, images) under that heading.
+- List items from the structure file are rendered directly.
 - Shop sections and specified tables continue to be omitted.
+- Debug messages added if content lookup fails.

 ### 3.15.
 Terms of Service (`/terms`) & Privacy Policy (`/privacy`)
 - (No changes in this update)